KirilStrezikozin/KirilStrezikozin/README.md

 ## Summary
-3D Artist / Modeller / Developer / Creator
+Coder / Developer / 3D Artist

-Professional artist with over 11 years of experience.
-Includes finished Art Education and vast artistic skills in understanding shadows, colors, composition, and design.

-Professional 3D Artist with over 4 years of creative experience: production-ready models, scenes, and characters.

-Developing programmer with over 4 years of experience including work with Frontend, API, and User Interface.
+A random guy who lives on Earth with years of staring-at-the-screen experience.

 ---

-### Active Project
+### Public Projects

-- Blender-Python API - BakeMaster Blender Baking Addon
+- [BakeMaster Plugin](https://bakemaster-blender-addon.readthedocs.io/en/latest/pages/about.html) for Texture Baking in Blender 3D Application

 ---

-### Contact
+### Reach me

 - <a href="kirilstrezikozin@gmail.com">mail</a>
 - <a href="https://kemplerart.artstation.com/">artstation</a>